MythreeMS/election/README.md

 ## React App in Ethereum Platform

-### In the project directory, First you have to clone it to your local system:
+### In the project directory, first you have to clone it to your local system.

 ### Now you have to install the dependencies:
   ```